Pulsed power

 Pulsed power is the science and technology of accumulating energy over a relatively long period of time and releasing it instantly, thus increasing the instantaneous power.
-They can be used in some applications such as food processing, water treatment, weapon, and medical applications.
+They can be used in some applications such as food processing, water treatment, weapons, and medical applications.

 Overview

-Energy is typically stored within electrostatic fields (capacitors), magnetic fields (inductors), as mechanical energy (using large flywheels connected to special-purpose high-current alternators), or as chemical energy (high-current lead-acid batteries, or explosives).
-By releasing the stored energy over a very short interval (a process that is called energy compression), a huge amount of peak power can be delivered to a load.
-For example, if one joule of energy is stored within a capacitor and then evenly released to a load over one second, the average power delivered to the load would only be 1 watt.
-However, if all of the stored energy were released within one microsecond, the average power over one second would still be one watt, but the instantaneous peak power would be one megawatt, a million times greater.
+Energy is typically stored as electric potential energy within capacitors, or in the case of explosive pulsed power, as chemical energy.
+The stored energy is released over a very short time scale resulting in a large amount of power being delivered to a load which can be used to study high energy density physics phenomena such as inertial confinement fusion using a Z-pinch, and plasma physics or to create electromagnetic radiation.

+Some electrically driven pulsed power accelerators make use of pulse-forming lines to compress the current pulse before reaching the load, as is often the case when Marx generators are used as the prime power source.
+Other circuit architectures such as linear transformer drivers or impedance-matched Marx generators typically do not require any pulse compression.

-Maximum Power Records
+Maximum power records

 Single pulse energies as high as 100 MJ, power as high as a "few hundred terawatts" with voltages between 10 kV and 50 MV, and currents between 1 kA and 10 MA, have been achieved at least as of 2006.